 Example 4: Birth or Adoption of a Child

 You have become a new parent or adopted a child on January 15.
 Before taking a leave of absence on January 1, you had completed six months of work (July 1 – December 31).
 Whereas you would normally be expected to file the experience report by February 28, following a documented and approved request, you would be given an additional six months (until August 31) to file this report.
+If you would like to request an extension, contact us within six months of the event.

 Example 5: Active Military Duty

 You have been called to active military duty on January 15.
 Before this event, you had worked until December 31, having completed six months of work (July 1 – December 31) that could be reported for credit.
 Whereas you would normally be expected to submit the experience report by February 28, following a documented and approved request, you would be given a reasonable extension for filing this report for full credit following the end of your active military duty.
 Credit at 50 percent can be earned five years back from the new extension date.
+If you would like to request an extension, contact us within six months of the event.

 Example 6: Serious Medical Condition